kempnymaciej/alchemy-localizations/README.md

 Rulse to follow:
 * Keep the keys in the first column.
 * Keep the languages in the first row.
-* The order of language columns is not important.
+* The order of the language columns is not important.
 * You can add additional non-language columns (they won't be downloaded).

 ### Synchronize in Unity